-Les Verts Living collaborated with the Vancouver School Board and non-profit organizations, Growing Chefs and Fresh Roots Urban Farm Society on an Indoor Hydroponics pilot to educate students about indoor growing through use of the Terrace Pro indoor garden.
+Les Verts collaborated with the Vancouver School Board and non-profit organizations, Growing Chefs and Fresh Roots Urban Farm Society on an Indoor Hydroponics project to educate students about indoor growing through use of the Terrace Pro indoor garden.

 The system was intended to act as a tool to teach students about a myriad of topics, including: